-And one final footnote to the story of Enrique “Kiki” Camarena.
+And here’s a final footnote to the story of Enrique “Kiki” Camarena.
 According to the Red Ribbon Week website, Camarena’s mother initially tried to dissuade him from joining the federal Drug Enforcement Administration.
 Yet Kiki believed he had found his calling.

 “I’m only one person,” he reportedly said, “but I want to make a difference.”